Generic Dijkstra: Related works

 \section{Related works}

+This article is an extension of \cite{10.1109/NOMS56928.2023.10154322}.
+We elaborated on the preliminaries and the terminology (Section \ref{s:preliminaries}) to better explain the label incomparability and its intransitivity that set it apart from multiobjective optimization.
+We introduced a new section (Section \ref{s:greedy}) to generalize the greedy approach.
+Also, we improved Section \ref{s:bellman}, and various other parts of the article.

-In \cite{10.1364/JOCN.11.000568}, the routing problem was presented in the context of optical networks.
-In that article also the signal modulation constraint was considered, which we do not address here.
-The generic Dijkstra algorithm was adapted to solve the dynamic routing problem with dedicated path protection \cite{10.3390/e23091116}.
-The algorithm was simulatively demonstrated to efficiently find exact results \cite{9464058}, \cite{10.1364/JOCN.11.000568}.
+In \cite{10.1364/JOCN.11.000568}, the generic Dijkstra algorithm was proposed to solve the dynamic routing and spectrum assignment (RSA) problem in optical networks.
+There a path was discarded if it was unable to support a demand due to modulation constraints.
+Here, however, we concentrate on proving the algorithm correctness in the most general setting, without considering the constraints of specific networks.
+The algorithm was simulatively demonstrated to efficiently find exact results by others \cite{9464058}.
 To the best of our knowledge, no proof of algorithm correctness has been published.
+The algorithm was adapted to solve the dynamic routing problem with dedicated path protection \cite{10.3390/e23091116} but without a proof of correctness.

-Bellman formulated the \emph{principle of optimality} in \cite{10.1073/pnas.38.8.716}, which is also known as the \emph{dynamic programming principle}.
-For the shortest-path problem, this principle stipulates that shortest paths are made of shortest paths \cite{bellman}, i.e., shortest paths have the optimal substructure, and therefore form a shortest-path tree.
-This principle is not exactly a solution to a problem (which Bellman readily acknowledged in \cite{bellman} that the principle does not offer a ready computational scheme), but rather a stipulation the solution should meet \cite{sniedovich}.
+Bellman first formulated the \emph{principle of optimality} in \cite{10.1073/pnas.38.8.716}, and then applied it to the shortest-path problem in \cite{bellman}.
+This principle is not exactly a solution to a problem (which Bellman readily acknowledged in \cite{bellman} that the principle did not offer a ready computational scheme), but rather a stipulation the solution should meet \cite{sniedovich}.
+Thus the principle defines a class of problems whose solutions have the optimal substructure, i.e., whose subproblem has an optimal solution.
+For the shortest-path problem, the principle stipulates that shortest paths are made of shortest paths, and form a shortest-path tree \cite{isbn/0262031418}.
+Since dynamic programming relies on the optimal substructure, this principle is also known as the \emph{dynamic programming principle}.

 In \cite{10.1109/INFCOM.1993.253315} the authors proposed an algorithm for finding a shortest path in a network with continuous and discrete resources.
 While we believe the algorithm is exact, the authors call is heuristic, albeit in the context of optimizing the overall network performance.
 To the best of our knowledge, no proof of correctness was proposed for that algorithm.